“Our voices need to be heard now.”

 Qualifying candidates can send inquiries to email@example.com for information and 2019 audition and open house dates.

-THE CHICAGO BOB CURRY FELLOWSHIP IS NOW OPEN.
+THE CHICAGO BOB CURRY FELLOWSHIP IS NOW CLOSED.

-Talent must audition to be accepted into the program.
-To be eligible, talent should be a graduate of a Conservatory-level improv program e.g., Second City, iO theatre, Annoyance theatre, UCB, etc. Professional actors with a degree in theatre or extensive stage experience with some improv training are also qualified to submit.
+Talent must audition to be accepted into the Bob Curry Fellowship program.
+To be eligible, talent should be a graduate of a Conservatory-level improv program e.g., Second City, iO theatre, Annoyance theatre, UCB, etc. Professional actors with a degree in theatre with extensive stage experience on resume with some improv training from college or institution are eligible to apply Stand-up comedic performers are also highly encouraged to apply and should participate in improv audition workshop offered during the “Diversity Weekend.”
 Headshots and resumes will be reviewed for audition consideration and scheduled appointments on a first-come basis.

 Talent should submit headshot and resume only during the submission window.